Gas pump and ATM skimmers: How to spot and avoid them

 “Some of the newer skimmers are almost impossible to see, even if you know what you’re looking for,” says David Tente, U.S. executive director of the ATM Industry Association.

 Skimmer fraud soaring at ATMs and gas pumps

-During the first six months of 2017, the number of compromised ATMs and point-of-sale devices jumped 21 percent, compared to the first six months of 2016, according to data from FICO.
-Meanwhile, the number of compromised cards soared 39 percent.
+During 2017, the number of compromised ATMs and point-of-sale devices rose 8 percent, according to data FICO released in March 2018.
+Meanwhile, the number of compromised cards climbed 10 percent.

 The ATM EMV liability shift was in October 2016 for Mastercard and October 2017 for Visa.

 Gas pumps received a three-year extension on EMV transition in 2017, meaning fuel pumps will continue to be a fertile field for fraudsters with skimmers until October 2020.
 EMV chip technology has reduced fraud at the checkout counter since the EMV liability shift in October 2015.

 Until fueling pumps read EMV chip cards, gas stations will be “one of the last bastions” for thieves, says Eva Velasquez, president and CEO of the Identity Theft Resource Center.

 Magnetic-stripe technology, she says, lacks layers of protection.
 “If thieves know how to compromise that, that’s where they will go,” she says.
 “It’s lucrative – people wouldn’t do it if it wasn’t.”

 Gas pump skimming: How big a risk is it?